seltmann/2017-04-21-ucsb/_episodes/sqldf.md

 # Update and Delete values from a data frame

 ***
-Update a data frame by merging and overwriting the first dataframe
+Update a data frame by merging and overwriting the first  data frame

     sql1 <- "update sqlJoinMammalsCount set `order`='Primates' where species='Dromiciops gliroides'"